-Please respond to and/or ansv wer the followi ng questions: 1.
-In what ways was yo our field instru ictor most helpful to you?
-2. What could your fiel effectiveness? ld instructor d o differently, if ar ything, to impro ove her /his te aching 5 3.
-What changes, if any your placement setti • recommend to imp prove the educat ional e xperie nce of studei nts in 4.
-Frequency of superv Monthly B risory sessions i-weekly with field instruction Weekly tor: 2 or more ti mes pe er weel k 5.
-Average duration of One hour or less supervisory so More than o Please provide any a your field instructor rate the extent to which supervision: ır field l place ment a agency and/or 1 2 3 4 5 Enable behav ed you to develop appropiors: riate mastery of the competencies an d practice Were related to your career goa als and interests.
-Were doable within the time all lotted. , I give permission for t Studen t Signature Date
+Please respond to and/or answer the following questions: 1.
+In what ways was your field instructor most helpful to you?
+2. What could your field instructor do differently, if anything, to improeffectiveness? ve her /his te aching ; 3.
+What changes, if any, would you recommend to improve the educati your placement setting? onal e xperie nce of studer nts in 4.
+Frequency of supervisory sessions with field instructor: Monthly Bi-weekly Weekly 2 or more times. mes pe er weel k 5.
+Average duration of supervisory sessions: One hour or less Please provide any additional comments regarding the quality of you your field instructor supervision: rate the extent to which the assignments on your learning plan: ır field l place ment a igency and/or 1 2 3 4 5 Enable behav ed you to develop appropriate mastery of the competencies and practice iors: Were related to your career goals and interests.
+Were doable within the time allotted. , I give permission for this evaluation to be shared with my field instructor.
+I do not give permission for this evaluation to be shared with my field inst Studon t Signatura Data